ulisesbocchio/jasypt-spring-boot/README.md

     }
 ```

+**Note:** Notice that bean is declared `static`.
+This is necessary for the one of this library's `BeanDefinitionRegistryPostProcessor` to find the custom bean.

 ## Demo App
 The [jasypt-spring-boot-demo](jasypt-spring-boot-demo) folder contains a working Spring Boot app example.
 The Demo app explicitly sets a System property with the encryption password before the app in runned.
 To have a little more realistic scenario try removing the line where the system property is set, build the app with maven, and the run: